bilals12/interviewpractice/security_questions.md

 ## 5. Tools and Games

+**What is the difference between `nmap -ss` and `nmap -st`?**

+- **`nmap -ss`**:

+    - SYN scan aka stealth scan

+    - less intrusive, more discreet

+    - sends a SYN packet (part of TCP handshake process) to target port

+    - if target port is open, responds with SYN-ACK packet

+    - nmap sends RST (Reset) packet, closing connection before handshake is completed

+    - less likely to be logged by IDS (doesn't complete handshake)

+    - faster than `nmap -st`

+    - commonly used for quick, less detectable network recon

+    - requires root/admin privs (involves crafting raw packets)

+- **`nmap -st`**:

+    - TCP Connect Scan

+    - performs full handshake process

+    - nmap attempts to establish complete connection (SYN -> SYN-ACK -> ACK) with target port

+    - port is considered open if connection successfully established, then nmap closes connection

+    - doesn't require root/admin (uses system's TCP stack)

+    - logs on the target system + firewalls will show the connection and detect it

+    - used for more thorough and compliant scan (stealth not a priority)

+    - ideal in environments where user doesn't have privs

+**How would you filter "xyz" in Wireshark?**

+1. open wireshark + start capture (or open saved .pcap)

+2. apply display filter

+    - write display filter in filter bar at the top

+    - filter for string "xyz" using `data contains "xyz"`

+    - filter will show all packets where data portion contains sequence "xyz"

+3. refining the filter

+    - if you know the specific protocol/context, you can refine the filter

+    - example: `http.request.uri contains "xyz"`

+    - this filters for HTTP requests with URIs containing "xyz"

+4. apply the filter

+    - press `Enter` or click arrow button next to filter bar

+    - wireshark updates packet list to show only those packets matching filter criteria

+5. analyze filtered packets

+    - once filtered, you can click on individual packets to view details and verify

+**What is the difference between tcp dump and FWmonitor?**

+- **tcpdump**:

+    - command-line packet analyzer

+    - users can capture/display TCP/IP and other packets being transmitted/received over a network

+    - captures packets at network interface level

+    - can filter traffic to show specific packets

+    - can be used on almost all *nix OS

+    - go-to tool for network debugging

+    - provides detailed information about network packets (source/dest IP address, packet size, timestamp, protocol)

+    - lacks UI

+    - significant system resources

+- **FWmonitor**:

+    - specific to check point firewalls

+    - used to inspec and debug traffic passing through check point firewall modules

+    - designed to capture and display packets specifically handled by check point firewall processes and components

+    - allows admins to see how packets are affected by rules

+    - check point firewall centric

+    - useful for firewall admins and less for general network troubleshooting

+Given a sample packet capture - Identify the protocol, the traffic, and the likelihood of malicious intent.

+**How would you use CI/CD to improve security?**

+- integrating security

+    1. automated security scanning

+        - tools like SAST/DAST can identify vulns early in dev process

+        - use software composition analysis tools to check for vulns in 3rd party libraries or dependencies

+    2. code quality checks

+        - implement code quality gates that prevent merging code changes that do not meet predefined security standards

+        - use linters/code analyzers to enforce best practices + detect security anti-patterns

+    3. secrets management

+        - automate process of securing/managing secrets (API keys, passwords, certs)

+        - tools like HashiCorp Vault, AWS Secrets Manager, etc can be integrated into CI/CD pipeline

+    4. automated compliance checks

+        - incorporate tools to check for compliance with standards/regulations

+        - use IaC (infra as code) scanning tools to ensure that infrastructure deployments adhere to best practices

+    5. container scanning

+        - intergrate container scanning tools into CI pipeline to identify vulns within container images

+    6. dynamic env testing

+        - automatically deploy changes to dynamic testing env where additional security tests can be conducted, included pentesting + runtime analysis

+- continuous delivery/deployment

+    1. automated deployment

+        - reduce human errors

+        - use tools like jenkins, gitlab, github actions

+        - ensure deployment process includes steps to verify security of deployment (check for proper configs + runtime env security)

+    2. post-deployment monitoring

+        - integrate security monitoring tools into prod env to continuously monitor for suspicious activities or vulns

+        - implement logging/alerting mechanisms to detect + respond to incidents in real-time

+- security in infra management

+    1. IaC

+        - merge infra thru code to ensure consistent and repeatable setups

+        - perform regular audits on IaC to detect misconfigs

+    2. regular updates + patches

 **If left alone in office with access to a computer, how would you exploit it?**